rparree/jboss-drools-demos/README.md

  1. **simple** Most basic Drools demo (stateless)
  2. **dsl** Example showing the DSL support
  3. **fire** Example from Drools documentation
+ 4. **reactive** Showing how modify together with @PropertyReactive prevents looping (demo is also used to show this does not work with update(...).
+You can switch the enabled flag on the 'Butkus' rules to see this behaviour)

 ## Some Scala helpers